OldRacingCars.com

 Jon Waggitt (UK) 2016

 We are indebted to Mike Faloon, Archivist for the 1000cc F3 Historic Racing Association, for information on the current whereabouts of many of these cars.
 The 1000cc F3 race results referenced here are based in large part on the ground-breaking work of the Formula One Register, and many of the chassis numbers were originally identified by FOR partner Duncan Rabagliati.
 Our immense gratitude for the work of the FOR cannot be expressed too often.
-Thanks also to Steve Wilkinson, Simon Hadfield, Chris Townsend, Richard Page, Bryan Miller, Alan Brown, Jeremy Hall, Alex Lowe, Rob Thornton, Ian Leapingwell, Mike Frain and George Jack.
+Thanks also to Steve Wilkinson, Simon Hadfield, Chris Townsend, Richard Page, Bryan Miller, Alan Brown, Jeremy Hall, Alex Lowe, James Murray, Rob Thornton, Ian Leapingwell, Mike Frain and George Jack.

-These histories last updated on .
+These histories were last updated on .